Higher Education Opportunity Program

 During the summer and academic year, supportive services take many forms including:

-- Remedial and Developmental Courses: If you need additional academic assistance to prepare you for college-level work, HEOP can meet your academic needs.
+- Credit/Non-Credit Courses: If you need additional academic assistance to prepare you for college-level work, HEOP can meet your academic needs.
 Before you begin your classes, the HEOP professional staff will evaluate your academic strengths and weaknesses, and design a specific academic program to help eliminate your academic deficiencies.
-You will have the opportunity to take noncredit and credit remedial/developmental courses.
-These courses provide instruction in basic skills such as reading, writing, vocabulary, mathematics and so forth.
+For this reason you will have the opportunity to take credit/non-credit courses during the summer.
+These courses provide instruction in basic skills such as reading, writing, critical thinking, and mathematics.

-- Tutorial Services: HEOP provides you with tutorial services to assist with your academic courses.
-Tutorial services are conducted on a one-to-one basis or in groups, depending upon your needs.
-Some tutors are competent, experienced HEOP students and some are professional tutors.
+- Tutorial Services: HEOP provides you with tutorial services through the Center for Academic Success.
+Tutorial services are conducted on a one-on-one basis, supplementary instruction, or in groups, depending upon your needs.

 - Counseling Services: Counseling services are provided by the HEOP staff on an individual or group basis to assist you with any problems that may interfere with your academic work.
 You will receive the following types of counseling: